mmaisonnave/high-recall-information-retrieval-system/README.md

     high_recall_information_retrieval.HRSystem.review_labeled(...)
 ```

 The method `review_label` allows the user to correct already labeled items.
-It allows to review a specified number of labeled items, allowing for corrections to their labels.
+It allows reviewing a specified number of labeled items, allowing for corrections to their labels.
 After reviewing, it retrains the model if changes are made to the labels.
 The method displays the reviewed items, compares the original and new labels, and logs the results.

 ```Python